Meet the Trustees

 SEBASTIANA MAZZOCCHIO

-Sebastiana is proud BSL user and comes from a large Deaf family consisting 5 generations.
+Sebastiana is proud BSL user and comes from a large Deaf family consisting of 5 generations.
 She has extensive knowledge and personal experiences of the Deaf community and people.

 Sebastiana has a Foundation Degree in Video Production enabling her to develop a career as a Film and Video Editor for media production projects.
 In addition to this, she has also headed various design projects, developing her expertise with the field over a six-year period.
-Recently, Sebastiana has also become a qualified a Crystal Healer as a part of diversifying her career ambitions and improving Deaf people’s wellbeing..
+Recently, Sebastiana has also become a qualified a Crystal Healer as a part of diversifying her career ambitions and improving Deaf people’s wellbeing.

 Sebastiana is very passionate about Deaf community, BSL access and wellbeing resulting her being a staunch supporter of Zebra Access’ charity work.